devtron-labs/hacktoberfest2022/README.md

 You are welcome to contribte in any of the repositories listed above.
 Feel free to play around devtron and explore its different features.
 When submitting a PR please add `Hacktoberfest` in the PR Description.
 This would give us a confirmation on whether the PR is for Hacktoberfest.

 Please ensure your submission follows all the Contribution Guidelines mentioned in the respective Repositories.

-Join our [Discord](https://discord.com/invite/jsRG5qx2gp) if you need any kind of help.